 With these recent changes, allegations of sexual assault on college campuses are becoming more difficult for students to defend.
 It has become easier for allegations to be made and with less due process afforded to the accused at the university level, it has become far more difficult for students to remain in school and not face disciplinary proceedings.
 Lawsuits in Michigan will sort out how far universities can actually go in trampling on the rights of students.
 We believe that the expanded definitions of sexual assault that universities are using are grossly unfair, especially when criminal charges are not being pressed because of insufficient evidence.
 Further, while universities have a duty to protect the students, some universities are investigating and taking action for off-campus conduct which should not be in their jurisdiction.
 If an alleged sexual assault takes place off campus, the correct entity to investigate and take action is law enforcement.

-The Smith Blythe, PC is highly experienced in handling allegations of criminal sexual conduct in Michigan.
-Focusing on CSC cases, the Smith Blythe, PC, P.C. has had success in defending students for sexual assault allegations.
+Smith Blythe, PC is highly experienced in handling allegations of criminal sexual conduct in Michigan.
+Focusing on CSC cases, Smith Blythe, PC, P.C. has had success in defending students for sexual assault allegations.
 If you have been accused of a crime of criminal sexual conduct, contact the Law Offices of Shannon M. Smith, P.C. for a consultation.